 The entire time he is speaking to you all you can do is impatiently think to yourself, “please hurry it along, I can do this, I’m ready.”
 Finally, he tells you to watch your feet the entire time.
 Keep your arms at your side.
 And count your steps out loud.
 Then, at last, he tells you that once you begin, not to stop until you have completed the test.

 These instructions are a lot to take in, even for a sober person, but you’re not worried.
 You are just glad he has stopped droning on and on about how to walk down a straight line.
-Confidence wells up inside you, and you know you can walk that line without falling off, so you begin the test.
+Confidence wells up inside you.
+Walking a line without falling off is no problem, so you begin the test.

 You hurry along the line, making sure your heel strikes your toe each time.
 You are careful not to step off the line.
 There are a couple of close calls where you begin to sway one way, but you pull it off.

 You feel good about yourself.
 So much so, that you do a sort of ballerina spin on one foot at the end of the line.
 You hope that this spin impressed the officer enough that he will see you are not drunk.
 What you don’t know is that, despite staying on the line, you have utterly failed the test by not following his exact instructions.